 High School Youth Cigarette Smoking - Overall Statistics for Connecticut

-- In the years prior to the CT SIM implementation, the percent of high school students who smoke had steadily declined from 8.9 percent in 2013 to 5.6 percent in 2015.
+- In the years prior to the CT SIM implementation, the percentage of high school students who smoke had steadily declined from 8.9% in 2013 to 5.6% in 2015.

-- Since the CT SIM implementation, the percent of high school students who smoke has continued to decrease.
+- Since the CT SIM implementation, the percentage of high school students who smoke has continued to decrease.

 - In 2017, 3.5% of high school students reported smoking, which is far below the target goal of 10.4%.